ChauMinh07/anti-roblox-afk-ahk/README.md

 [Notes]
 - tempBlockInput is enable by default, so it's need to open with administrator, you can turn it off in script.
+- download or open exe file can get warning by Windows Security due to no code-signing certificate
+- you can check source code of exe file by right click on it and open with vscode then scrolldown and there it is.
 - with exe file, you need to open it with administrator once before you can edit tempBlockInput in .ini file.
-- you can check source code of exe file by right click on it and open with vscode then scrolldown and there it is.